 TTB criminal enforcement efforts to date have uncovered various and widespread schemes to evade federal excise taxes involving imported and exported alcohol and tobacco products.
 Some tax evasion schemes involve diversion of non-tax-paid product marked or otherwise intended for export back into domestic commerce to evade federal excise taxes.
 Imports also present a revenue risk because importers may misclassify or underreport products upon entry into the U.S. to evade alcohol and tobacco excise taxes.
-Import risk increased under the craft beverage modernization provisions due to the availability of reduced tax rates and credits for imports.
+Import risk increased under TCJA due to the availability of reduced effective tax rates for imports.

-TTB's criminal cases reflect the risk posed by the cross-border trade in these products.
-TTB continues to monitor its effective case selection and management through its indicator of Percentage of Criminal Cases Resolved with Successful Outcomes, which tracks TTB's completed cases that result in a conviction, plea, seizure or forfeiture, or restitution.
-In FY 2019, TTB successfully resolved 11 of 18 criminal cases, or 61 percent, including several related to tobacco products illicitly trafficked in interstate commerce.
-Based on several factors, including the shutdown and the mix of cases resolved in FY 2019, TTB collections for its civil and criminal diversion cases were down to roughly \$300,000; however, TTB expects to close several open cases in FY 2020 with significant potential federal excise tax liabilities.
+TTB's criminal cases reflect the unique risks posed by the cross-border trade in these products, and the Bureau's successful case resolution rate continues to demonstrate the quality and magnitude of these cases.
+The Bureau monitors its effective case selection and management through its indicator of Percentage of Criminal Cases Resolved with Successful Outcomes, which tracks TTB's completed cases that result in a conviction, plea, seizure or forfeiture, or restitution.
+In FY 2018, TTB successfully resolved 21 of 24 criminal cases, or 88 percent, including several related to tobacco products intended for export.
+The two most significant criminal cases closed this year involved the evasion of more than \$20 million in federal and state excise taxes through the diversion of export-only cigarettes.
+In all, TTB recovered nearly \$30 million in restitution, forfeitures, and seizures through its civil and criminal actions on these cases.

 Going forward, TTB intends to continue to deploy its National Response Teams to address high-risk activity identified through analytics and intelligence.
 An effective investigative technique, National Response Teams employ a team-based approach to TTB cases, leveraging the skill sets across TTB's enforcement functions.
 This approach allows TTB to effectively plan and execute major investigations, which are often nation-wide in scope and typically involve multiple locations.
-TTB measures its capacity to use this enforcement approach through its measure of the Number of National Response Team investigations.
-In FY 2019, TTB initiated eight National Response Team investigations, including several related to high-risk activity by tobacco importers.

-Both the number and type of National Response Team investigations shifted in FY 2019 in response to shifting enforcement priorities and resource constraints.
-Given the complexity and scale of trade practice investigations, TTB employed this enforcement technique to initiate several major trade practice investigations this year.
-With continued emphasis on trade practice enforcement, and within current resources, TTB will need to continue to balance its enforcement priorities in FY 2020 to maintain its enforcement presence across TTB's key risk areas.
+TTB measures Its capacity to use this enforcement approach through its measure of the Number of National Response Team Investigations.
+In FY 2018, TTB initiated eight National Response Team investigations, including several related to high-risk activity at tobacco export warehouses.
+Both the number and type of National Response Team investigations shifted in FY 2018 to in response to shifting enforcement priorities and resource constraints.
+Given the complexity and scale of trade practice investigations, TTB employed this effective enforcement technique to initiate several major trade practice investigations this year.
+With continued emphasis on trade practice enforcement, and within current resources, TTB will need to continue to balance its enforcement priorities in FY 2019 to maintain its enforcement presence across TTB's key risk areas.

-Measure/Indicator Strategic FY 2015 FY 2016 FY 2017 FY 2018 Actual FY 2019 FY 2020 Result vs Objective Alignment Actual Actual Actual Actual Target Target Target Number of National Response Team Investigations SO 12 10 10 12 8 8 N/A N/A N/A Percent of Criminal Cases Resolved with Successful Outcomes SO 4 85% 72% 87% 88% 61% N/A N/A N/A Percent of Revenue Cases Initiated through Analytics SO 11 BASE 22% N/A N/A N/A Success Rate of Closed Revenue Cases Initiated through Analytics SO 11 BASE 58% N/A N/A N/A
+Measure /Indicator Strategic Objective Alignment FY 2014 Actual FY 2015 Actual FY 2016 Actual FY 2017 Actual F' 20 - Actual FY 2019 Target Results vs Target Number of National Response Team Investigations S0 12 9 10 10 12 8 N/A N/A N/A Percent of Criminal Cases Resolved with Successful Outcomes S0 4 BASE 85% 72% 87% 88% N/A N/A N/A Percent of Revenue Cases Initiated through Analytics S0 12 BASE N/A N/A N/A Success Rate of Closed Revenue Cases Initiated through Analytics S0 12 BASE N/A N/A N/A